KarlEilebrecht/audlang-java-solr/doc/mapping.md

 ### Example 6

-The expression `pos.country=Germany and pos.date > 2024-04-01` asks for *"anybody from Germany who bought anything after first of April, 2024"*.
+The expression `home-country=Germany AND pos.date > 2024-04-01` asks for *"anybody from Germany who bought anything after first of April, 2024"*.
 As expected it translates to two filter queries to be executed by Solr:

 ```sql